pytchlang/pytch-tutorials/gardening/tutorial.md

 {{< learner-task >}}

 Add a more interesting background for your garden simulation game.
-In the media library there are two images called `garden.png` and `tall_garden.png` that you can choose.
+In the media library there is a bundle of two images called `Garden` that you can choose.

 {{< learner-task-help >}}

-{{< jr-commit add-garden-backgrounds add-medialib-appearances-entry ["garden.png"] >}}
+{{< jr-commit add-garden-backgrounds add-medialib-appearances-entry ["Garden"] >}}

 {{< /learner-task >}}